`

 Frequency: Every 6 - 12.
 Month, or as needed.

-Why it does matter: Clear visibility is important for safe driving, and a dressed wiper blade can cause strokes or scratches on the windshield.
-If there is no washer fluid then of course you won’t be able to clean the windshield when it is required, which can be dangerous.
+Why it matters: Clear visibility is important for safe driving, and a dirty wiper blade can cause streaks or scratches on the windshield.
+If there is no washer fluid, then of course you won’t be able to clean the windshield when it is required, which can be dangerous.

 What to do: Check the viewing blade's location regularly.
 Change them if they are worn, broken, or damaged.
-Make sure the washer fluid reservoir is filled and top it when needed.
-For long-term protection of the windshield install the ultimate windshield protection film from The Detailing Mafia.
+Make sure the washer fluid reservoir is filled and top it off when needed.
+For long-term protection of the windshield, install the ultimate windshield protection film from The Detailing Mafia.

 Frequency: Every 6 months.

-Why it subjects: Proper lighting fixtures are vital for visibility and protection, specifically at night time or in awful weather situations.
+Why are these subjects vital: Proper lighting fixtures are vital for visibility and protection, specifically at night time or in awful weather situations.

 What to do: Check the headlights, brake lights, flashlights, and emergency flashes regularly.
 Replace any burnt bulbs at once to ensure the whole functionality.